 Claremont Medical Centre

-A clear plan of four distinctive elements each interconnected with a racetrack circulation network ensures clarity of self-reading function and way finding – crucial in an environment such as this.
+A clear plan of 4 distinctive elements, each interconnected with a racetrack circulation network ensures clarity of self-reading function and wayfinding – crucial in an environment such as this.
 The module is expressed externally with a simple terracotta rain screen punctuated by glass curtain wall and patient balconies.
-The exterior gardens read with the internal atria and courtyards reading as one and harmonising the clinical and residential function.
+The internal atria and planted courtyards bring the outside in, thus harmonising the clinical and residential function.